-The university’s long-range vision charted a path for intensive work for transformative culture change to ensure diversity, equity, and inclusion (DEI) is embedded in all aspects of our workplace.
+The university’s long-range vision charted a path for intensive work for transformative culture change to ensure diversity, equity, inclusion and belonging (DEIB) is embedded in all aspects of our workplace.
 Our ability to create a work environment where all are welcome, accepted, respected, and valued is critical to our individual and collective effectiveness and well-being.

 - Recruiting, hiring, and exits

 - Policies, processes, and procedures

 A newly established department in University HR will build upon the established vision, strategy, and roadmap for staff to cultivate a respectful and inclusive culture, working in partnership with leaders, HR professionals, and DEI experts across the university to align efforts, lead initiatives, and to ensure DEIB is firmly included in policies and programs through improved practices and innovative approaches for program design and implementation.